 The How and Wonder Book of Planets and Interplanetary Travel.
 For some reason I didn’t want to read anything, even in school.
 Then my parents figured out I loved science and space flight, so, they gave me this book.
 I asked them to read it to me.
 “No, if you want to know what is in it, learn to read it.”
 I was hooked and have not stopped reading since.

 Fiona: What makes you laugh/cry?

-Fiona: Is there one person past or present you would meet and why?
+Fiona: Is there one person, past or present, you would love to meet?
+Why?

-Fiona: Other than writing do you have any hobbies?
+Fiona: Do you have any hobbies?

 Fiona: What TV shows/films do you enjoy watching?